Emiliana Arango: 2025: WTA 125 title & two WTA 500 finals, Colombian No. 1, top 50

 Ranked No. 133 at the 2025 Mérida Open, Arango reached her fourth career quarterfinal, the first time since 2023, after qualifying into the main draw and wins over lucky loser María Lourdes Carlé for the second time (first was in qualifying), and then Francesca Jones, who retired injured due to heat illness in the third set.
 Next she defeated Rebecca Šramková to reach her first WTA semifinal and also first at the WTA 500-level.
 She reached her first WTA Tour final with a defeat over another qualifier, Daria Saville.
 As a result, she rose more than 50 positions, making her debut in the top 100 on 3 March 2025, at world No. 80.
 Arango was the second qualifier in the season to make a WTA 500 final, after Polina Kudermetova pushed world No. 1, Aryna Sabalenka, to three sets in Brisbane.
 She lost by a double bagel in 55 minutes to top seed Emma Navarro.

-Arango reached her second WTA 500 career final at the 2025 Guadalajara Open Akron, and second for the season.
+Arango reached her second WTA 500 career final at the Guadalajara Open, and second for the season.
 She lost to Iva Jovic in the final again in straight sets.
 Arango reached the top 50 on 22 September 2025.

+2026: WTA Tour semifinal in Bogota, back to top 100

+Ranked No. 106, at the 2026 Copa Colsanitas, Arango advanced to her first WTA Tour semifinal at her home tournament in Bogota, Colombia.
+As a result, she returned to the top 100 in the WTA singles rankings on 6 April 2026.